 Many business professionals hold meetings during lunch or dinner time with staff, clients, investors, or other business professionals.
 What if your meeting seems to be hindered by bad restaurant service?
 Should you complain?
 The answer is yes, always, but with diplomacy.

 Proper restaurant social skills in a business setting are a little different from when you are out dining with your family.
 For example, it is okay to ask for a discount on bad service when you are with your family, but not when you are with a business associate.

-If you are meeting someone at a restaurant arrive at least ten minutes early.
+If you are meeting someone at a restaurant, you should arrive at least ten minutes early.
 Be sure to greet them with a friendly business handshake and address the person by their name and make direct eye contact if you are doing business in the United States.
-Other countries have different social conduct rules so if you are traveling outside of the U.S. it pays to take the time to read up on social customs and etiquette for the country you will be visiting.
+Other countries have different social conduct rules, so if you are traveling outside of the U.S., it pays to take the time to read up on social customs and etiquette for the country you will be visiting.

 When the waiter arrives at the table, defer to your associates and let them order first.

-When entertaining a business client it is important to tip an amount appropriate to the level and type of service.
+When entertaining a business client, it is essential to tip an amount appropriate to the level and type of service.
 Tipping too much without merit is an insincere gesture that is not likely to impress your client.
-Over-tipping is an emotional decision to a business transaction.
+Over-tipping is an emotional decision vs. a business transaction.
 In a private setting that is fine; in a business setting, all your meal transactions should reflect the business.

 Tip jars are nothing more than counter-top pandering.
-The haul is usually divided among co-workers who do not rely on tips (like wait staff do) for income and even shared with employees who did not provide you with any direct counter service.
+The haul is usually divided among co-workers who do not rely on tips for income and is even shared with employees who did not provide you with any direct counter service.